 Hemocompatibility is a major development goal and a prerequisite for approval of devices used in extracorporeal circuits such as hemodialyzers and blood oxygenators.
 Therefore, during development and finally release of products for clinical tests it is mandatory to perform careful and reliable hemocompatibility assessment as close as possible to the clinical application e.g. using the same device (lot) as during the clinical study.

 We perform our pre-clinical tests in a simulated extracorporeal circuit using clinical sized modules and freshly donated, heparinized human blood.
 In our studies we recommend to compare hemocompatibility parameters of a newly developed membrane or device with products which are already approved and in clinical use.
 Thus, the results can easily be transferred to the clinical situation.

-In our set-ups we can compare up to six dialyzers and four oxygenators in parallel to assess the hemocompatibility according to ISO 10993-4 of
+In our set-ups we can compare up to eight dialyzers and several oxygenators in parallel to assess the hemocompatibility according to ISO 10993-4 of

 - Clinical size medical devices (about 0.2-2.5 m²)